Teaching for Mastery

 Teaching for Mastery is a Department for Education initiative launched in 2016 to transform the teaching and learning of mathematics across England.
 The long-term aim is for all schools to adopt the Teaching for Mastery approach, with regional Maths Hubs—like the NNW Maths Hub—leading this work.

-NCP26-01 – Primary Mastery Specialist Programme (Cohort 12) Applications now open for 2026/27
+NCP26-01 – Primary Mastery Specialist Programme (Cohort 12) Applications now closed for 2026/27 - register on waiting list

 Want to know more?
 Explore the details below or get in touch with us at hello@nnwmathshub.org.uk — we’d love to chat.